Crystal Meth Withdrawal and Treatment

 Finally, detox facilities can provide crucial support for those who are suffering from mental health issues caused or worsened by their methamphetamine use.
 Oftentimes, depression and psychosis are serious and ongoing consequences of abusing this drug, requiring long-term management through counseling and medication.
 Staff at detox centers can assist their clients by connecting them with programs and resources available to address these mental health challenges.

-Because of the high rate at which methamphetamine abusers return to drug use after detox, it is advisable for anyone undergoing withdrawal from methamphetamine to enter a drug treatment program immediately after completing the detox process.
+Because of the high rate at which methamphetamine users return to drug use after detox, it is advisable for anyone undergoing withdrawal from methamphetamine to enter a drug treatment program immediately after completing the detox process.
 There are several types of drug treatment programs and facilities available depending on your specific needs.
 It’s best to coordinate with one’s doctor to determine what step of addiction treatment is right for them.
 Oftentimes, detox is a starting point, and may be followed-up with a comprehensive inpatient, residential, or outpatient program.
 Relapse prevention and other aftercare programs may also make up a continuing mainstay of crystal meth addiction treatment.

 If you or a loved one is struggling with methamphetamine addiction, you do not have to face it alone.
 There is help, no matter what your situation.
 Learn more about treatment by calling our 24/7 detox hotline or texting us your questions